 - Children and young people will be made aware of the opportunities available to them to seek advice and support within the formal and informal curriculum (Appendix F).
-This includes the teaching of Sex & Health Education from September 2020 - Safe academy procedures including Child Protection matters will be discussed by the School Council and through surveys etc. to gather children's opinions about the support systems in place
+This includes the teaching of the appropriate Relationship and Health Education (Primary) Relationship, Sex and Health Education (Secondary) from September 2020 - Safe school procedures including Child Protection matters will be discussed by the School Council and through surveys etc. to gather children's opinions about the support systems in place